Trismegiste/phpunit-assert-solid/README.md

 without throwing an error each time a property is not declared.

 ### Why phpunit is not in composer.json ?
-Some developer prefer to use their own release of phpunit stored on the system, others prefer to embed it in project.
+Some developers prefer to use their own release of phpunit stored on the system, others prefer to embed it in projects.
 As far I've tested, this lib is working on phpunit >= 4.2 but **should** work also with phpunit >= 3.7

 ## Soundtracks used for coding this library